Chilliwack City Hall National Historic Site of Canada

 Town Hall Study - 1984

 Completed in 1912, this building is the only pre-1930 Canadian municipal hall constructed entirely of reinforced concrete.
 In size and purpose it is typical of a class of modestly scaled civic structures built in many smaller centres in the early 20th century.
-Its distinctive classically inspired styling, unusual for such a building in this period, is strongly reflected in the pediment and columns of its imposing portico.
-Designed by Vancouver architect Thomas Hooper to house the city's administrative, police and courtroom facilities, it also served as an architectural symbol of civic pride.
+Its distinctive classically inspired style, exemplified by its massing, pediment, and the columns of its imposing portico, was unusual for such a building in this period.
+Designed by British Columbia architect Thomas Hooper to house Chilliwack’s administrative, police, and courtroom facilities, it also served as an architectural symbol of civic pride.

 Description of Historic Place